Spritan/IIT-M-notes/Statistics/Untitled.md

 - The total collection of all the elements that we are interested in is called a **population**.
 - A subgroup of the population that will be studied in detail is called a **sample**.

+> Population is the entire group, while sample is a subset of the population which is used to describe the parameters of the population

 ### Purpose of Statistical analysis

 - If the purpose of the analysis is to examine and explore information for its own intrinsic interest only, the study is **descriptive**.

+> - general information directly obtained from the dataset given.
+> - A descriptive study may be performed either on a sample or on a population.

 - If the information is obtained from a sample of a population and the purpose of the study is to use that information to conclude the population, the study is **inferential**.

+> - When an inference is made about the population, based on information obtained from the sample, does the study become inferential.

-## Introduction and types of Data - Understanding data
+## L 1.2 Introduction and types of Data - Understanding data

 - **Data** is information that is all around us, whether we are formally doing statistical analysis or not; all of us are either creating data or contributing towards the collection of data or we are collecting data ourselves.

 ### What is data?

 - To learn something, we need to collect data.

-- **Definition**
+  **Definition**

   - Data are the facts and figures collected, analysed, and summarized for presentation and interpretation.

-    - Statistics relies on data, information that is around us.
+    > Statistics relies on data, information that is around us.

 ### Why do we collect data?

 - Interested knowing in the characteristics of some group or groups of people, places, things, or events.
   - Example: TO know about temperatures in a particular month in Chennai, India.
   - Example: TO know about the marks obtained by students in their Class 12.
 - To know how many people like a new song/product/video- collected through comments.

 ### Data Collection

-- Data available: published data. eg, data.gov .in
+- **Data available**: published data. eg, data.gov.in
-- Data not available: need to collect, generate data.
+- **Data not available**: need to collect, generate data.

-> We assume data is available and our objective is to do a statistical analysis of available data
+> We assume data is available and our objective is to do a statistical analysis of available data.

 ### Unstructured and structured data